grey-4/dcharm/content/index.md

 >Rage against the machine

 Hello everyone!
-This is me, dcharm, and welcome to my digital garden.
+This is me, Dcharm, and welcome to my digital garden.
 Though I call it a digital garden, I won't put on blogs or notes.
 This site is solely for the purpose of writeups alone.
 My interests are solely reverse engineering and Iot & embedded security.
 but I also do CTF challenges on,